 - What is Polymarket? — Platform overview

-- Splitting on Polymarket — How to split USDC into YES and NO shares
+- Splitting on Polymarket — How to split PUSD into YES and NO shares

-- Merging on Polymarket — How to convert positions back to USDC before resolution
+- Merging on Polymarket — How to convert positions back to PUSD before resolution

 - Converting and Negative Risk Markets — How multi-outcome market sets work